 A list of SQL statements to run at the start of each client session used for loading data into the target MySQL instance.
 You can use this option to change session variables.
+This option is available from MySQL Shell 8.0.30.
 For example, the following statements skip binary logging on the target MySQL instance for the sessions used by the utility during the course of the import, and increase the number of threads available for index creation:

-sessionInitSQL: ["SET SESSION sql\log\bin=0;", "SET SESSION innodb\ddl\threads
+sessionInitSQL: ["SET SESSION sql\log\bin=0;", "SET SESSION innodb\ddl\thre